Electricity sector in Germany: Nuclear power

-The other nine remaining nuclear reactors were phased out by April 2023.

 In 1969, Siemens and AEG founded Kraftwerk Union AG (KWU).
 In 1977, Siemens got 100% of the shares.
 KWU was the only significant nuclear constructor in Germany.

 In 2000, the nuclear share was 3% of Siemens' business.

 In 2001, Siemens Nuclear Power (SNP), the nuclear division of Siemens, merged with Framatome to form the nuclear technology company Framatome ANP.

 In March 2011, after the Fukushima accident had begun, Siemens sold its stake in Areva NP to Areva.

 The installed nuclear power capacity in Germany was 20 GW in 2008 and 21 GW in 2004.
 The production of nuclear power was 148 TWh in 2008 (sixth top by 5.4% of world total) and 167 TWh in 2004 (fourth top by 6.1% of world total).

 In 2009, nuclear power production saw a 19% reduction compared to 2004, and its share had declined smoothly over time from 27% to 23%.
 The share of renewable and electricity increased as well as fossil fuels such as natural gas and lignite burning, substituting for nuclear power.

+In 2011, following the Fukushima nuclear accident, the second Merkel cabinet established a firm phase-out policy for nuclear power (Atomausstieg).
+That same year, eight nuclear reactors were permanently shut down.
+These included Unterweser, Krümmel, Biblis A and B, Philippsburg 1, Isar 1, Neckarwestheim 1, and Brunsbüttel.

+While the remaining nine reactors were scheduled for decommissioning by the end of 2022, the Russian invasion of Ukraine and the subsequent energy crisis led to a brief policy adjustment.
+To mitigate potential energy shortages caused by the loss of Russian gas supplies, the final three units—Isar 2, Emsland, and Neckarwestheim 2—remained operational until 15 April 2023, when they were officially disconnected from the grid.